phetsims/vector-addition/doc/implementation-notes.md

 familiar with PhET sim development.

 The part that is most interesting is the implementation of vectors.
 Source code documentation describes things well, so we won't repeat that information here.
-We'll summarize the structure of the class hierarchies, mention a couple of "gotchas",and then it's up to you to explore the source code.
+We'll summarize the structure of the class hierarchies, mention a couple of "gotchas", and then it's up to you to explore the source code.

 The model class hierarchy for vectors is shown below.
 Note the distinction between interactive and non-interactive vectors.

 ```
-RootVector (abstract root class)
+RootVector (abstract base class)
   Vector (interactive)
-    BaseVector (abstract bass class)
+    BaseVector (bass class)
       CartesianBaseVector (has mutable x and y components)
       PolarBaseVector (has mutable magnitude and angle)
     EquationsVector (adds functionality for Equations screen)
-    ResultantVector
+    ResultantVector (base class)
       SumVector
       EquationsResultantVector
   ComponentVector (not interactive)